pitt-crc/user-manual/docs/getting-started/step3/getting-started-step3-manage-jobs.md

 ## Submit a job

-Submit with `sbatch <job_script>`, where `<job_script>` is a text file of Slurm directives and commands run top to bottom.
+Submit with `sbatch <job_script>`, where `<job_script>` is a text file of Slurm directives and commands to run from top to bottom.
 The `.slurm` extension is optional, but adopting a naming convention makes your submission scripts easy to spot.

 === "command"